gwtproject/gwt-site/src/main/markdown/makinggwtbetter.md

   </tr>
 </table>

-<p>Note that this is a reversal of an earlier, regretted decision, and
-much code in GWT violates this rule.
-While it's not worth breaking existing APIs for stylistic concerns, all new code should treat acronyms as words.</p>
+Note that this is a reversal of an earlier, regretted decision, and much code in GWT violates this rule.
+While it's not worth breaking existing APIs for stylistic concerns, all new code should treat acronyms as words.

-<p>For further justifications of this style rule, see Effective Java
-Item 56 (Item 38 in 1st edition) and Java Puzzlers Number 68.</p>
+For further justifications of this style rule, see Effective Java Item 56 (Item 38 in 1st edition) and Java Puzzlers Number 68.

-<h4>Parameterized type names</h4>
+#### Parameterized type names

-<p>Parameterized type names should be one capital letter.
-However, if
-readability demands longer names (particularly due to having multiple parameters), the name should be capitalized and have suffix "T".
-In a nutshell, prefer &lt;T> or &lt;K, V>, and devolve to &lt;KeyT, ValueT> if necessary.</p>
+Parameterized type names should be one capital letter.
+However, if readability demands longer names (particularly due to having multiple parameters), the name should be capitalized and have suffix "T".
+In a nutshell, prefer &lt;T> or &lt;K, V>, and devolve to &lt;KeyT, ValueT> if necessary.

 <table style="margin-left: 2em">
   <tr>